christiskatsouris/Nonstationary/README.md

 Barro (1974, 1989) argues that the fiscal deficits and the current account deficits are unrelated.
 Kim and Roubini (2008) argue for a negative relationship, a “Twin Divergence” hypothesis.

 ## References

 - Ahmad, A. H., Aworinde, O. B., & Martin, C. (2015).
 Threshold cointegration and the short-run dynamics of twin deficit hypothesis in African countries.
 The Journal of Economic Asymmetries, 12(2), 80-91.
 - Balke, N. S., & Fomby, T. B. (1997).
 Threshold cointegration.
 International economic review, 627-645.
 - Hansen, B. E., & Seo, B. (2002).
 Testing for two-regime threshold cointegration in vector error-correction models.
-Journal of econometrics, 110(2), 293-318.
+Journal of Econometrics, 110(2), 293-318.
 - Li, J., & Lee, J. (2010).
 ADL tests for threshold cointegration.
 Journal of Time Series Analysis, 31(4), 241-254.

 # General Comments